 We both know that.

-But if you want anyone to see your work (and there are many good reasons for having work published, as expertly pointed out by Helena Nelson here,) you must approach the submissions process systematically and methodically.
+But if you want anyone to see your work (and there are many good reasons for having work published) you must approach the submissions process systematically and methodically.

 Here’s a few more words on submitting poems to magazines.
 It’s fairly basic information but I hope someone might find useful.